hanhanwu/Hanhan_Data_Science_Resources2/README.md

     * `n` is the number of trails, `p` is the probability of success in each trail => `mean=n*p`, `variance=n*p*(1-p)`
     * If the probability of 2 outcomes p, 1-p are the same, then the distribution is normal distribution.
     * <b>Odds</b>: Odds are defined as the ratio of the probability of success and the probability of failure.
 For example, a fair coin has probability of success is 1/2 and the probability of failure is 1/2 so odd would be 1.
+      * `odds = # of event happen / # of event not happen`
+      * `odds ratio = odds of event happend / odds of event not happen`, usually used to compare the outcome of 2 events
+      * `log odds = log(odds)`, `log odds ratio = log(odds ratio)`, applying log is to normalze the values, since the value range of odds is between 0 and infinite, the gaps between the odds of event happen and the odds of event not happen can be huge.
+Log can reduce the gap, and also make the distribution of the odds symmetric
   * <b>Normal Distribution</b>
     * The mean, median and mode of the distribution coincide.
     * The curve of the distribution is bell-shaped and symmetrical about the line x=μ.